Berrettini On London Debut: 'I Didn't Expect To Be Here'

 This season specifically, Berrettini believes there are various parts of his game that he has improved.
 The three-time ATP Tour titlist made his biggest breakthrough at the US Open, where, backed by his powerful serve-and-forehand-based game, he reached the semi-finals.

 “I think my backhand is more solid now.
 The way I move on the court.
 You have to play against the best players in the world to improve, so that’s what the goal was at the beginning of the season,” Berrettini said.
-“We were just thinking about playing the biggest tournaments and then I played that Challenger between Indian Wells and Miami and it was great because it was a really high level.
+“We were just thinking about playing the biggest tournaments and then I played the Challenger in Phoenix and it was great because it was a really high level.
 There were like more than 10 guys [in the] Top 100, so it helped me to get some confidence and for sure my serve and my forehand were great.”